-Figure 81.
+Figure 106.
 Basic settings of the wireless LAN.

 Parameter Description Hide Access Point If the checkbox is selected, other users cannot see your Wi-Fi network.
 (It is recommended not to select this checkbox in order to simplify initial configuration of your WLAN.)
 SSID A name for the WLAN.
 By default, the value DIR-620 is specified.
-If your network is splitted into parts, each part has the default name (DIR-620.2 , DIR-620.3 , and DIR-620.4).
 It is recommended to specify another name for the network upon initial configuration (use digits and Latin characters).
 Country The country you are in.
 Select a value from the drop-down list.
 Channel The wireless channel number.
 When the auto value is selected, the router itself chooses the channel with the least interference.
 Wireless mode Operating mode of the wireless network of the router.
 This parameter defines standards of the devices that will be able to use your wireless network.
 Select a value from the drop-down list.
 Max Associated Clients The maximum number of devices connected to the wireless network of the router.
 When the value 0 is specified, the device does not limit the number of connected clients.